-- the cheque(s) have been stolen;
+- the cheque(s) has been stolen;

 - the goods/services being paid for have not been received or are unsatisfactory; or

-- the agreement has been revoked.
+- the agreement between the Owner and Company debiting the funds has been revoked.

-Non-sufficient funds in your account is not a valid reason for placing a stop payment on an Item.
+Non-sufficient funds in your Account is not a valid reason for placing a stop payment on an Item.

 Why Accounts are Frozen

 We may “freeze” (a common term for restricting access to all or part of the funds held in an Account) in the following situations: